-The severance benefits that executives may be entitled to receive under these agreements and other benefits that the executives are entitled to receive under other plans may constitute parachute payments that are subject to the "golden parachute" rules of Section 280G of the Code and the excise tax of Code Section 4999.
-If these payments are determined to be parachute payments, as calculated by our independent registered public accounting firm, the parachute payments will be reduced if, and only to the extent that, a reduction will allow the executives to receive a greater net after tax amount than the executives would receive absent a reduction.
-All severance benefits are also subject to the execution and non-revocation of a general release of claims against the Company.
+The severance benefits that executives may be entitled to receive under these agreements and other benefits that the executives are entitled to receive under other plans may constitute parachute payments that are subject to the "golden parachute" rules of Section 280G of the Code and the excise tax of Section 4999 of the Code.
+If these payments are determined to be parachute payments, as calculated by our independent registered public accounting firm, the parachute payments will be reduced to the extent necessary to avoid any payments becoming nondeductible under Section 280G of the Code or subject to the excise tax under Section 4999 of the Code.
+All severance benefits (other than accrued obligations and certain insurance benefits to which the executive may be entitled upon death or disability) are also subject to the execution and non-revocation of a general release of claims against the Company.

-The table below summarizes the hypothetical payments that could have been incurred by us with respect to each of the named executive officers below, assuming that a qualified termination under the applicable agreement had occurred on December 31, 2019 as a result of termination without cause or for good reason during the two-year period immediately following a change in control.
+The table below summarizes the hypothetical payments that could have been made by us with respect to each of the named executive officers below, assuming that a qualified termination under the applicable agreement had occurred on December 31, 2021 as a result of termination without cause or for good reason during the two-year period immediately following a change in control.

-Cash Severance(1) Pro-Rata Bonus(2) Benefits Value of Accelerated Equity(3) Total William H. Lewis \$2,049,600 \$384,300 \$39,016 \$9,049,187 \$11,522,103 Roger Adsett \$1,050,000 \$200,000 \$22,606 \$4,407,236 \$5,679,842 John Goll \$335,000 \$117,250 \$26,011 \$547,548 \$1,025,809 Christine Pellizzari \$943,320 \$179,680 \$39,016 \$2,952,857 \$4,114,873 S. Nicole Schaeffer \$840,021 \$160,004 \$13,922 \$2,534,019 \$3,547,966
+CASH SEVERANCE PRO-RATA BONUS BENEFITS VALUE OF ACCELERATED EQUITY TOTAL William H. Lewis \$2,414,001 \$497,000 \$55,310 \$6,913,543 \$9,879,854 Sara Bonstein \$966,672 \$184,128 \$40,865 \$745,119 \$1,936,784 Roger Adsett \$1,191,893 \$264,865 \$40,865 \$3,818,890 \$5,316,513 Martina Flammer, M.D. \$1,086, 7 50 \$207,000 \$27,335 \$1,415,900 \$2,736,985 S. Nicole Schaeffer \$908,481 \$173,044 \$25,196 \$1,890,053 \$2,996,774

-- (1) These payments would be payable to the executive upon a qualified termination under the applicable agreement.
+- These payments would be payable to the executive upon a qualified termination under the applicable agreement.
 The cash severance figure for Mr. Lewis includes salary for two years plus two times the target bonus.
-The cash severance figures for Mr. Adsett, Ms. Pellizzari and Ms. Schaeffer include one and one-half times their salary and one and one-half times their target bonus.
-The cash severance figure for Mr. Goll includes one year's salary. - (2) The value used in the table assumes the full target bonus for the year. - (3) The value represents the acceleration of all applicable equity awards outstanding as of December 31, 2019.
-The value realized upon the accelerated vesting of (i) stock options is calculated by multiplying the number of stock options subject to accelerated vesting by the difference between \$23.88, the closing price of our Common Stock on December 31, 2019, and the exercise price of the options, and (ii) RSUs is calculated by multiplying the number of shares of RSUs subject to accelerated vesting by \$23.88.
+The cash severance figures for Ms. Bonstein, Mr. Adsett, Dr. Flammer and Ms. Schaeffer include one and one-half times their salary and one and one-half times their target bonus. - 2.
+The value used in the table assumes the full target bonus for the year. - 3.
+The value represents the acceleration of all applicable equity awards outstanding as of December 31, 2021.
+The value realized upon the accelerated vesting of (i) stock options is calculated by multiplying the number of stock options subject to accelerated vesting by the difference between \$27.24 the closing price of our Common Stock on December 31, 2021, and the exercise price of the options, and (ii) RSUs is calculated by multiplying the number of RSUs subject to accelerated vesting by \$27.24.

-The following table summarizes the hypothetical payments that could have been incurred by us with respect to each of the named executive officers below assuming that a qualified termination under the applicable agreement had occurred on December 31, 2019 as a result of termination without cause or for good reason prior to the date of a change in control or following the one- or two-year period, as applicable, after a change in control.
+The following table summarizes the hypothetical payments that could have been made by us with respect to each of the named executive officers below assuming that a qualified termination under the applicable agreement had occurred on December 31, 2021 as a result of termination without cause or for good reason prior to the date of a change in control or following the two-year period after a change in control.